withastro/astro/README.md

 ### 🍱 Collections (beta)

 [Fetching data is easy in Astro](#-fetching-data).
 But what if you wanted to make a paginated blog?
-What if you wanted an easy way to sort data, or filter, say, by a given tag?
+What if you wanted an easy way to sort data, or filter data based on part of the URL?
+Or generate an RSS 2.0 feed?
 When you need something a little more powerful than simple data fetching, Astro’s Collections API may be what you need.

 👉 [**Collections API**][docs-collections]